Responding to Media Inquiries

 Whenever a press conference is scheduled, those involved should understand that the press conference is a question and answer situation.
 Great care should be exercised to have answers assembled for all questions that might be asked.

-UNS will distribute key points of the press conference in a written statement either before or after the conference.
+The OMR will distribute key points of the press conference in a written statement either before or after the conference.

-Those local news media invited to the press conference who did not attend should be provided any written material presented at the press conference as well as copies of all follow-up UNS-issued conference reports.
+Those local news media invited to the press conference who did not attend should be provided any written material presented at the press conference as well as copies of all follow-up OMR-issued conference reports.

 As a matter of procedure, all press conference notifications should be made at least 24 hours in advance.

-CAMPUS FILMING POLICY
+CAMPUS FILMING PROCEDURES

-The university will consider permitting the making of photographs, films and videotapes on campus for commercial non-news purposes on the basis of the following guidelines:
+The university will consider permitting the making of photographs, films, and videotapes on campus for commercial non-news purposes on the basis of the following guidelines:

 A production will be considered in terms of its size and complexity and to what degree it might disrupt classes and other normal campus activities.
 When possible, production will take place on weekends or during vacation periods.